C2MA-workshop/c2ma-docs/README.md

 ## PAIRS API key
 You should have been allocated a PAIRS API key against your own email.
 If you do not have one then contact ???

+Take the API key and create a file called "pairpass.txt" on your own laptop.

 ## Create an IBM Cloud account

 Click on [https://ibm.biz/COP26-workshop-2021](https://ibm.biz/COP26-workshop-2021)